captainbrosset/tocex/README.md

    All Markdown levels are displayed (h1-h6).

-1. Click a heading in the table of contents to scroll to the heading in the page.
+1. Click a heading in the table of contents to scroll to the heading in the webpage.

 <!-- ------------------------------ -->